 Users may utilize automatic sampling equipment for performing sampling requirements.
-These devices must be properly installed, adjusted, and maintained, have refrigeration capability, and comply with Standard Methods for the Examination of Water and Wastewater (Standard Methods), published jointly by the American Public Health Association (APHA), American Water Works Association (AWWA), and Water Environment Federation (WEF).
-(See Sections III and IV.)
+These devices must be properly installed, adjusted, and maintained, have refrigeration capability, and comply with USEPA Approved Methods.
 Refrigeration must be used, when required, to maintain the temperature of the sample as specified in Section III.